moov-io/watchman/README.md

 - Index data for searches
 - async searches and notifications (webhooks)
 - Library to download and parse OFAC files

+#### Webhook Notifications

+When OFAC sends a [webhook](https://en.wikipedia.org/wiki/Webhook) to your application the body will contain a [JSON representation of the Customer model](https://godoc.org/github.com/moov-io/ofac/client#Customer) as the body to a POST request.
+You can see an [example in Go](example/webhook.go).

+An `Authorization` header will also be sent with the `authToken` provided when setting up the watch.
+Clients should verify this token to ensure authenticated communicated.

 ## Links